Kalispera Greece Crete.

 Paleochora in southern Crete

 Paleochora is my absolute favourite among Crete's many package resorts.
 And I am not alone with that opinion.
 Many of the members of Kalimera (the Swedish version of Kalispera) do also have Paleochora as a favourite.
 It's not just Scandinavians who click like for Paleochora.
+Paleochora is located about 70 kilometres south of Chania.

 Paleochora in southern Crete.